 If you’ve never swum deep into the oceans before, you may not have come across gorgeous coral reefs.
 These natural ‘sea forests’ are hugely important to the lives of millions of aquatic life swimming in and out of their various nooks and crannies.

 Sadly, they are under threat now more so than ever before.
-Here are 15 interesting facts about coral reefs…
+Here are some seriously fun facts about coral reefs…

 Coral reefs are massive.
 They are, in fact, thought to be the largest type of natural structure on Earth.

 It’s thought that almost 20% of the world’s coral reefs have died as a result of human poisoning.

 5. Coral reefs are seriously old!

 They’ve been part of the planet for over 400 million years.
 Considering we’ve been here for around two million of those, it’s probably time we showed the reefs some respect!

 6. Coral reefs are eye-catching for a reason

 Coral reefs are bursting with fantastic colors.
 That’s thanks to the algae that live within.
 They help to provide crucial food to coral.

 7. The water around coral reefs is lovely